linesbydevon/knightsTour/README.md

 - Address potential accessibility concerns on demo:
   - better semantic mark-up
-  - color contrast in both light and darkmode
+  - color contrast in both light and dark mode
   - ability to toggle animations/transitions
   - better clarity regarding what buttons and inputs do
 - Refactor code for improved abstraction so as to maximize efficiency and minimize complexity
-- Functionality that enables users to copy moveslist to clipboard with a click/tap instead of hightlighting and copying a list
+- Functionality that enables users to copy the moves list to their clipboard with a click/tap instead of highlighting and copying a list
 - Develop and implement better articulated style guide for lightmode and darkmode
 - Make info section/subsections collapsable/expandable
 - Add a timer function and score to foster competition among users
 - Add ability to create an account/profile for additional features:
   - Saving and reviewing the moves list for previous games
   - Ranking users by score/time on each level
-  - Enabling users to play against eachother in multiplayer mode
+  - Enabling users to play against each other in multiplayer mode
 - Create new grids of uneven dimensions
   - Rectangles
   - Grids with gaps/obstacles that require more precise tour execution to navigate